a review by the Crow.

-My first viewing left me thoroughly confused.
-And that just meant that I had to piece through the movie all over again.
+My first viewing left me somewhat confused.
+And that meant that I had to piece through the movie all over again.
 And I did, a few times over, in the following months.

-Like a few choice movies this crow could name, Possession leaves its viewers in a puddle of their melted brains on a first watch (the oft-trumpeted Primer will soon make an appearance on The Corvid Review, although this crow has been known to stress how that movie isn’t really so hard to “get”).
+Like a few choice movies I could name, Possession leaves its viewers in a puddle of their melted brains on a first watch (the oft-trumpeted Primer will soon make an appearance on The Corvid Review, although I’ve been known to stress how that movie isn’t really so hard to “get”).
 And just like all those other movies, it’s best to watch Possession blind.
 And you will, no matter the case.
 This movie is nigh impossible to summarise.
 There is really only one way to experience Possession, and that is to watch it.

 Like with movies such as The Neon Demon, Possession (almost) belongs to a class of film one might call “pure” or “hard” cinema.
 The experience they deliver is impossible to convey in mediums other than cinema itself.